thejeffreyli/gui_msa/ReadMe.md

 Fitting: The program fits the potential energy surface and when it finishes, the root-mean-square fitting error (RMSE) and weighted RMSE are displayed.
 The coefficients of the fit is written in "coeff.dat", and three Fortran code files "pes_shell.f90", "basis.f90", and "gradient.f90" are also generated.
 * Compute: Generates fits and displays RMSE.
 * Exit: Saves the values in an output.txt file and terminates program.

+Reset:
+* Resets the directory to default.
+Removes everything, including ALL output files.
+Be sure to save all desired files in another location prior to resetting.
+* Exits program when finished.

 ### Acknowledgements